-The markets in Cusco and across Peru are where the local Peruvians go shopping for their everyday needs.
-They’re also the best places for finding cheap food and doing some all-important souvenir shopping in Cusco.
+The markets in Cusco and across Peru are where Peruvians shop for their everyday needs.
+They’re also the best places to find cheap food and do some all-important souvenir shopping in Cusco.

 Cusco markets: you can’t miss